schafik/schafik.github.io/photography.md

 ## Photography

-This page features photography from my field reasearch.
+This page will shortly feature photography from my past and ongoing field reasearch.